Andrés Hernández (footballer)

-Club career
+Career

 Hernández's joined the San Agustin FC U-17 team and helped the club to back-to-back championships in 2009 and 2010.
 After a successful championship run, Hernández joined Deportivo La Guaira, then known as Real Esppor Club, and helped the U-20 team to back-to-back championships in 2011 and 2012.
 He made his debut for the club in 2012, appearing in the Copa Venezuela and scoring a goal.

 In 2014, he moved to Portuguesa of the Venezuelan Segunda División, helping Portuguesa win the league to secure promotion to the Venezuelan Primera División He spent four years with Portuguesa before transferring to IK Frej of the Swedish Superettan.
-He didn't play a first team fixture in Sweden, transferring to CAI de La Chorrera of the Liga Panameña de Fútbol.
+He did not play a first team fixture in Sweden, transferring to CAI de La Chorrera of the Liga Panameña de Fútbol.
 After a season in Panama, Hernández returned to Venezuela and played two seasons with Aragua in 2020 and 2021.

 On 9 April 2022, Hernández signed with USL League One club Chattanooga Red Wolves.